Lafougere/node-cfml/README.md

 # node-cfml
-a simple cfml view engine for node.js/express
+A simple cfml template engine for node.js/express

 ## Introduction
-I always appreciated Coldfusion for its ease of use.
-One of its great advantages is that CFML markup blends in very well with HTML markup.
-It has IMHO the cleanest views of any technology I used. node-cfml is a templating engine for Node.js/Express that implements the few CFML tags that make sense to use in a view.
+Version 1.0 is out!
+It's a complete rewrite of what started out as a few regexps quickly thrown together.
+It is now a decently fast template engine.
+It uses a static cache, it supports tag nesting, comments, dynamic variable names, etc. It behaves mostly like Coldfusion but it interprets javascript code. (eg: arrays start at 0).
+Just use it like you would any other express template engine.
+Enjoy the clean views, the tag completion and color coding ...
+Using tags for view logic in HTML actually kicks ass.

 ## Support
 Only a few CFML tags have been implemented.
-Most CFML tags wouldn't make sense in a view.
+It wouldn't make sense to use most other CF tags in a view.
 The implemented tags are:

   * CFSET